zerospiel/docs/docs/quickstarts/quickstart-2-aws.md

 # QuickStart 2 - AWS target environment

-In this QuickStart unit, we'll be gathering information and performing preparatory steps to enable k0rdent (running on your management node) to manage clusters on Amazon Web Services (AWS) and deploying our first child cluster.
+In this QuickStart unit, we'll be gathering information and performing preparatory steps to enable {{{ docsVersionInfo.k0rdentName }}} (running on your management node) to manage clusters on Amazon Web Services (AWS) and deploying our first child cluster.

 As noted in the [Guide to QuickStarts](./index.md), you'll need administrative access to an AWS account to complete this step.
-If you haven't yet created a management node and installed k0rdent, go back to [QuickStart 1 - Management node and cluster](./quickstart-1-mgmt-node-and-cluster.md).
+If you haven't yet created a management node and installed {{{ docsVersionInfo.k0rdentName }}}, go back to [QuickStart 1 - Management node and cluster](./quickstart-1-mgmt-node-and-cluster.md).

 Note that if you have already done our Azure QuickStart ([QuickStart 2 - Azure target environment](./quickstart-2-azure.md)) you can  use the same management cluster, continuing here with steps to add the ability to manage clusters on AWS.
-The k0rdent management cluster can accommodate multiple provider and credential setups, enabling management of multiple infrastructures.
+The {{{ docsVersionInfo.k0rdentName }}} management cluster can accommodate multiple provider and credential setups, enabling management of multiple infrastructures.
 And even if your management node is external to AWS (for example, it could be on an Azure virtual machine), as long as you permit outbound traffic to all IP addresses from the management node, this should work fine.
-A big benefit of k0rdent is that it provides a single point of control and visibility across multiple clusters on multiple clouds and infrastructures.
+A big benefit of {{{ docsVersionInfo.k0rdentName }}} is that it provides a single point of control and visibility across multiple clusters on multiple clouds and infrastructures.

 > NOTE:
-> **CLOUD SECURITY 101**: k0rdent requires _some_ but not _all_ permissions
+> **CLOUD SECURITY 101**: {{{ docsVersionInfo.k0rdentName }}} requires _some_ but not _all_ permissions
 > to manage AWS &mdash; doing so via the CAPA (ClusterAPI for AWS) provider.

-Because k0rdent doesn't require all permissions, a best practice for using k0rdent with AWS (this pattern is repeated with other clouds and infrastructures) is to create a new 'k0rdent user' on your account with the particular permissions k0rdent and CAPA require.
-In this section, we'll create and configure IAM for that user, and perform other steps to make that k0rdent user's credentials accessible to k0rdent in the management node.
+Because {{{ docsVersionInfo.k0rdentName }}} doesn't require all permissions, a best practice for using {{{ docsVersionInfo.k0rdentName }}} with AWS (this pattern is repeated with other clouds and infrastructures) is to create a new 'k0rdentuser' on your account with the particular permissions {{{ docsVersionInfo.k0rdentName }}} and CAPA require.
+In this section, we'll create and configure IAM for that user, and perform other steps to make that {{{ docsVersionInfo.k0rdentName }}} user's credentials accessible to {{{ docsVersionInfo.k0rdentName }}} in the management node.

 > NOTE:
-> If you're working on a shared AWS account, please ensure that the k0rdent user is not already set up before creating a new one.
+> If you're working on a shared AWS account, please ensure that the {{{ docsVersionInfo.k0rdentName }}} user is not already set up before creating a new one.

-Creating a k0rdent user with minimal required permissions is one of several principle-of-least-privilege mechanisms used to help ensure security as organizations work with k0rdent at progressively greater scales.
-For more on k0rdent security best practices, please see the [Administrator Guide](../admin/index.md).
+Creating a {{{ docsVersionInfo.k0rdentName }}} user with minimal required permissions is one of several principle-of-least-privilege mechanisms used to help ensure security as organizations work with {{{ docsVersionInfo.k0rdentName }}} at progressively greater scales.
+For more on {{{ docsVersionInfo.k0rdentName }}} security best practices, please see the [Administrator Guide](../admin/index.md).

 ## Install the AWS CLI

-We'll use the AWS CLI to create and set IAM permissions for the k0rdent user, so we'll install it on our management node:
+We'll use the AWS CLI to create and set IAM permissions for the {{{ docsVersionInfo.k0rdentName }}} user, so we'll install it on our management node:

 ```shell
 sudo apt install unzip